Software Asset Management Best Practices

 Ed Cartier

-Of all a corporation's assets, software may be the most complicated to manage.
-It is intangible, expensive, licensed not owned, needs to be regularly maintained and is commonly rendered obsolete by the manufacturer.
-A software asset management (SAM) program is not a luxury in a time when the operation of most production assets, information technology assets and communications assets rely on software.
+Software may be the most complicated type of asset to manage.
+It is intangible, expensive, licensed not owned, presents security risks, and must be regularly maintained.
+It can also be rendered obsolete by the manufacturer.
+The operation of most production assets, information technology assets and communications assets rely on software, so having a robust software asset management (SAM) program is not a luxury, it is a necessary part of your IT Asset Management strategy.

 Establishing a SAM Program

-Software asset management is not something that "just happens."
-A corporation must make a conscious decision to proactively manage its software assets.
-This process includes designing a program, obtaining senior management support and approval, establishing a multi-departmental SAM team, and acquiring the SAM software that best meets the company's needs.
+Obtaining senior management support and approval is also crucial, as is establishing a multi-departmental SAM team, and acquiring the SAM software that best meets the company's needs.

 Software Is a Fixed Asset